garmeeh/next-seo/README.md

 ### Default SEO Configuration

-`NextSeo` enables you to set some default SEO properties that will appear on all pages without needing to do include anything on them.
+`NextSeo` enables you to set some default SEO properties that will appear on all pages without needing to include anything on them.
 You can also override these on a page by page basis if needed.

 To achieve this, you will need to create a custom `<App>`.
 In your pages directory create a new file, `_app.js`.
 See the Next.js docs [here](https://nextjs.org/docs/advanced-features/custom-app) for more info on a custom `<App>`.